AlexanderReaper7/aoc-auto/README.md

 This is a build script that generates files that automatically generates rust files that imports you solutions for each of the year/day/part according to a predetermined project structure.

+You can see how I use this at https://github.com/AlexanderReaper7/advent-of-code-rs

 ## Usage

 ### Installation